-Wayne Klohs is a shareholder and former member of the board of directors who also provides consulting services to the Company.
-During 2019 and 2020, the Company incurred a total of \$12,000 and \$20,400, respectively, to Mr. Klohs for consulting services.
+Wayne Klohs is a shareholder and former member of the board of directors who also provided consulting services to the Company.
+During the year ended December 31, 2020, the Company incurred a total of \$20,400 to Mr. Klohs for consulting services.
+The Company did not receive consulting services from Mr. Klohs during the year ended December 31, 2021.

-Leigh-Ann Durant, a member of the Company's board of directors, provides consulting services to the Company for which the Company incurred \$125,380 during 2020, \$50,190 of which is stock-based compensation which consist of options to purchase 67,842 shares of MAIA common stock, 99,349 shares of DGD common stock, and 71,086 shares of THIO common stock
+Leigh-Ann Durant, a former member of the Company's board of directors prior to her stepping down in November 2021, provides consulting services to the Company for which the Company incurred \$129,171 for services provided during the year ended December 31, 2020, \$53,981 of which is stock-based compensation which consist of options to purchase 47,569 shares of common stock.
+The Company incurred \$88,994 for consulting services provided by Ms. Durant during the year ended December 31, 2021.
+The Company paid Ms. Durant \$34,560 in cash, and issued her options to purchase 23,964 shares of common stock with a total fair value of \$54,434 during the year ended December 31, 2021.

-Mukesh Nyati is a minority shareholder of DGD and a consultant who received 222,500 and 1,000,000 shares of restricted stock in DGD during the years ended December 31, 2020 and 2019, respectively, for his services along with cash.
+Mukesh Nyati was a minority shareholder of DGD and a consultant who received 222,500 shares of restricted stock in DGD during the year ended December 31, 2020, for his services along with cash.
 During 2020, the Company incurred \$152,576 in research fees, \$75,000 of which is stock-based compensation.
-Nyati also received 10,000 options to purchase DGD common stock in 2019, resulting in \$1,213 and \$606 of stock-based compensation expense for the years ended December 31, 2020 and 2019, respectively.

 Dr. Nyati is also the one of the principal researchers at the University of Michigan who was working on the specific compound licensed from the University of Michigan.